KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 Creating your first **process** or application in Kianda starts with designing your first **form**.
 Forms can connect to any number of **data sources** or connectors at the same time.
 The form might be a simple contact form or something else more complex, and you can add more forms like "Follow-up form" or even a "Closure form".

 Although Kianda aims to be intuitive and easy to get started, it is never difficult to over-engineer.
 So at Kianda we always recommend doing some simple planning before you design your first form.

-It could be something as simple as a quick flow chart or as we use a spreadsheet where you quickly log the key components, fields or rules that should be needed in the process.
+It could be something as simple as a quick flow chart or a spreadsheet where you can quickly log the key components, fields or rules that are needed in the process.

-In general, we normally include the following key steps to build a process in an agile manner:
+In general there are three key steps to build a process in an agile manner:

-1. Plan process design, forms, fields, rules, log into design spreadsheet.
+1. **Plan** process design, forms, fields, rules, log into design spreadsheet.
-2. Build forms and fields connecting to data where applicable.
+2. **Build** forms and fields connecting to data where applicable.
-3. Publish to dashboards, anonymous forms or SharePoint for end-user distribution.
+3. **Publish** to dashboards, launch anonymous forms or publish to data sources for end-user distribution.

 ***Platform getting started video***